dspinellis/latex-advice/README.md

   it out.
   The version control system will keep track of it and your document will remain clean.
+* Tag the revisions you submit using annotated tag objects (`git tag -a`).
+  This allows you to go back to specific versions when going over review comments, or when starting a version of a new publication venue.
+  Push the tags to the online repository you're using so that all can see them (`git push --tags`).

 ## Write readable and maintainable LaTeX source code
 * Treat the LaTeX source code with love and care as you would treat